 Empathy and Understanding

 I’ve had plenty of moments when one of my chickens comes up to me and gives me a look that clearly says, “There’s something you need to check out.”
 Take my chicken Viper, for example.
 Before I even realized she had bumblefoot, she approached me, gave me that look, and then glanced down at her foot, urging me to take a closer look.
 Sure enough, that’s when I discovered the bumblefoot.
-Moments like these really highlight the depth of their intelligence and empathy—qualities that are often underestimated in chickens.
+There have been times where Butter my rooster has come up to me and given me an urgent hard peck on the leg (something some would label as rooster attacks) alerting me to come look at something.
+Sure enough one of his ladies had escaped out of their temporary fence during free range time. like these really highlight the depth of their intelligence and empathy, qualities that are often underestimated in chickens.

 Further Reading on Chicken Intelligence